mrhsce/reward-system-bot/README.md

 TODO
 - use web hook to take audio response from the server for fun time query

+In order to execute this code pip should be installed, then executes these commands:
+- pip install python-telegram-bot
+- pip install python-telegram-bot[socks]
+- pip install requests

 Activity type   facotr          command                 voice command

 fun             -1              /subtract fun x         I had fun for x hours